SaraIsachari/K2View-Academy/articles/15_web_services/17_Graphit/06_using_graphit_files_with_parameters.md

 - Invoking Graphit directly from Swagger or another http link.
 - Calling Graphit from a Web Service whereby parameters are parsed as a mapped object.

-## Graphit Window - Parameters Setup
+## Graphit Window - How Do I Configure Graphit Parameters?
 Click **Parameters** in the **Graphit window** to open the **Graphit Parameters** dialog box.

 ![](/articles/15_web_services/17_Graphit/images/38_graphit_with_parameters.PNG)